WhatsApp Statistics: Revenue, Usage, and History

 (Statista)

-The app added more than 150 million new monthly users year-over-year, once again showing significant growth.
+The app added more than 400 million new monthly users over the last two years, once again showing significant growth.

 27% of all selfies are shared through WhatsApp and text messaging.